manikandan426/M2-Embedded_Automated-Car-Dashboard/1_Requirements/Readme.md

    Gas sensors are employed in factories and manufacturing facilities to identify gas leaks, and to detect smoke and carbon monoxide in homes and also in vehicles.

 # HIGH LEVEL REQUIREMENTS
+  1. Sensor to detects the gas leakage.
+  2. GSM module to send a message to a registered mobile number.
+  3. Buzzer to alert the fire has produced.
 # LOW LEVEL REQUIREMENTS
+  1. LED to display the message.